Distinguished Alumni Award

 While at the Bristol Boys and Girls Club, Tiffany also worked as a paraprofessional in a special education classroom at Bristol Eastern High School.
 There, Tiffany worked with students from ages 7 through 12 with numerous behavioral disabilities.

-With an Associate in Early Childhood Education and Bachelor of Science in Child Study from Goodwin College, Tiffany received several recognitions, including induction into the Phi Theta Kappa Honor Society and an award for both academic excellence in early childhood education and general studies.
+With an Associate in Early Childhood Education and Bachelor of Science in Child Study from Goodwin University, Tiffany received several recognitions, including induction into the Phi Theta Kappa Honor Society and an award for both academic excellence in early childhood education and general studies.
 She was also a Summa Cum Laude graduate in 2009 and 2011.

 Tiffany has given back to her profession by presenting at numerous conferences and workshops.
 In June 2011, Tiffany was asked to speak to a crowd of 350 people at the Connecticut State Department of Education’s Building Strong Futures: The Essential Supports for Pregnant and Parenting Teens Conference.
 There, Tiffany spoke about her experience as a teen mother and how it shaped her life.

-Tiffany’s passion for science, math and technology also led her to present at the 2010 Literacy Conference at Goodwin College, the 2011 Connecticut Association for the Education of Young Children (CAEYC) Annual Conference on science and early childhood, and the “Technology Savvy with Children” workshop at the 2012 CAEYC professional development series and at The School for Young Children at Saint Joseph College.
+Tiffany’s passion for science, math and technology also led her to present at the 2010 Literacy Conference at Goodwin University, the 2011 Connecticut Association for the Education of Young Children (CAEYC) Annual Conference on science and early childhood, and the “Technology Savvy with Children” workshop at the 2012 CAEYC professional development series and at The School for Young Children at Saint Joseph College.

 Most recently, Tiffany has made one of her dreams a reality.
 She started a new business venture called Clover Educational Consulting, LLC, a company that provides educational services and assistance to early childhood centers, teachers and others who can benefit from the services offered.
 Clover Educational Consulting, LLC provides workshops in professional development, youth development and education, public speaking engagements, academic tutoring, consulting for early childhood programs and support for teen parents.